By Khoshal Latifzai • May 22, 2026

 Hyperbaric Oxygen Therapy (HBOT): Sessions beginning the day of or after stem cell deployment reduce inflammation, enhance stem cell survival, and improve long-term blood supply to the joint.

-Stem Cell Therapy for Knee Pain Treatment: What Conditions Respond Best
+Stem Cell Therapy for Knee Pain Therapy: What Conditions Respond Best

 Research demonstrates that knee stem cell therapy shows particular promise for specific conditions: